Students urged to take advantage of free SHS to achieve their dreams

 Addressing the grand finale of a quiz competition organized by Ultimate FM in Kumasi for senior high schools in the region, Professor Sarfo urged the beneficiaries of the free senior high school policy to be thankful to President Nana Addo Dankwa Akufo-Addo and Dr. Mathew Opoku Prempeh, Minister of Education, for implementing the policy.

-Professor Sarfo told the students that the UEW is the only university mandated to train highly skilled and professional teachers to promote the nation’s development.
+Professor Sarfo told the students that the UEW was the only university mandated to train highly skilled and professional teachers to promote the nation’s development.

 He said the University had competent and enthusiastic Professors who interacted with learners to develop technical and vocational expertise as well as entrepreneurial skills to work successfully in the world of work and also create their own businesses to improve their livelihoods.